AldahirLopezNavarrete/Computer_engineering/README.md

 # Computer_engineering
-* This repository contains all my reources of some classes of the University
+* This repository contains all my resources of some classes of the University
 <br>

 <p align="center">